VnUgE/VN-MC-Server-Service/README.md

 * Watchdog prevents a restart loop if there are configuration or system errors

-* Detailed log file containing all serive relevant information
+* Detailed log file containing all server relevant information

 * Full backup of all server files automatically based on the given interval